menu

 Another notable thing is that Allenspark is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Being a small town, Allenspark does not have a public transit system used by locals to get to and from work.
+Allenspark is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Allenspark in 2022 was $75,981, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $303,924 for a family of four.